Urban and Regional Planning (PLAN)

-PLAN 414 Building Community Resilience (3) Intended to give you a good understanding of the natural forces behind the most common natural disasters, and the human actions that reduce or increase vulnerability to natural disasters.
-A-F only.
+PLAN 414 Environmental Hazards and Community Resilience (3) Investigation of the forces behind natural and technological hazards, and human actions that reduce or increase vulnerability to natural disasters.
 Junior standing or higher.
-(Spring only) (Cross-listed as GEOG 414)
+(Cross-listed as GEOG 414)

 PLAN 495 Housing, Land, and Community (3) Analyzes availability for housing, particularly affordable housing, and its relationship to use of land and building of community.
 Examines public policies impacting housing, land use, and community development and ways they can be improved.
-Pre: 310 or consent.
 DS

 PLAN 500 Master’s Plan B/C Studies (1)

 PLAN 600 Public Policy and Planning Theory (3) Designed to a) impart a historic and comparative perspective on the evolution of urban and regional planning in public policy; b) explore the spatial and built environment dimensions of society, planning and policy; c) assess the justifications for planning and differing processes of planning in the U.S. and Asia-Pacific with a focus on the role of the planner in policy formulation and implementation.
+Graduate students only or with permission.
 A-F only.
 Repeatable two times.

-PLAN 601 Planning Methods (3) Basic methods in planning including problem definition, research design, survey research, statistics and computer applications.
+PLAN 601 Planning Methods (3) Introduction of the basic methods in planning, including problem definition, research design, hypothesis testing, statistical reasoning, forecasting and fundamental data analysis techniques required by the planning program and the planning profession.
 Repeatable one time.
+PLAN and ARCH majors only.
 Pre: one of ECON 321, GEOG 380, or SOC 476.

 PLAN 602 Advanced Planning Theory (3) Advanced planning theory for PhD students (others by petition) to prepare for careers in planning education and/or high level professional practice.
 Covers key contemporary planning policy issues and themes from the perspective of values, explanations of the real world, policy alternatives and implementation.
 Students must have passed 600 or equivalent (by petition) with a B or better.
 Repeatable one time.
+PhD students only or by consent.
+A-F only.
 Pre: 600 or consent.

-PLAN 603 Economic Analysis for Urban Planning and Policy (3) Reviews and builds skills in applying basic theories and principles of urban and regional economics in contemporary U.S., Hawai'i and Asia-Pacific.
+PLAN 603 Urban Economics (3) Reviews and builds skills in applying basic theories and principles of urban and regional economics in contemporary U.S., Hawai‘i and Asia-Pacific.
 Repeatable one time.
-Pre: consent.
+PLAN majors only.